Christina663/Strings-and-functional-programming-in-R/README.md

 + Strings and funtional programming in R.rmd
 + Strings and funtional programming in R.md
 + Figure files folder
-+ R script file of raw R code
++ R script file of raw R source code